The 10 Commandments of Exercise

 The reason?
 Not applying the minimal effective dose commandment.

 The bottom line is to ensure you keep making progress, start small, if you are making results don’t fix what ain’t broke.
 If you aren’t making results then seek professional coaching.
-Perhaps a phone coaching session.
+I offer virtual coaching if you can’t make it to my gym in person.

 Comm. #10 – Thou Shalt Focus on Quality Over Effort